dondido/site-plan/README.md

 # site-plan
 A site plan is a top view, bird's eye view of a property that is drawn to scale.
-A site plan can show: property lines. outline of existing and proposed buildings and structures https://dondido.github.io/site-plan/
+A site plan can show: property lines. outline of existing and proposed buildings and structures https://dondido.github.io/site-plan/.
+The Admin Portal can be found here https://dondido.github.io/site-plan/admin/.